Peter-Kahl/Epistemocracy-in-Higher-Education/README.md

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.
 You may share this work for non-commercial purposes with attribution and without modification.
 Licence: https://creativecommons.org/licenses/by-nc-nd/4.0/

-You are free to share — copy and redistribute the material in any medium or format — under the following terms: attribution required; non-commercial use only; no modifications permitted.
-Full licence text at <https://creativecommons.org/licenses/by-nc-nd/4.0/>.